marisademeglio/media-overlays-js/README.md

 which in turn renders its children.

-Media nodes are hooked up to external renderers for text display and audio clip playback.
+Media nodes are hooked up to renderers for text display and audio clip playback.

 Time container nodes (e.g. seq, par, body) are hooked up to internal renderers to manage playback of their child nodes.
+For example, seq and body nodes render their children in sequence (often a sequence of pars) whereas par nodes render their children in parallel (e.g. this text with this audio).

 When a node is done playing, it must notify its parent via the Node.notifyChildDone method.
 This method is also used to communicate from the audio clip player to the audio node that owns that clip.